derekfountain/pico-shift-register-74xx165/README.md

 I have the top 2 data lines tied to 3V3, the rest tied to GND.

-The code pulses the "parallel load" line, sometimes know at the "latch", with this:
+The code pulses the "parallel load" line, sometimes known as the "latch", with this:

 ```